sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 1. Navigate to the contact you wish to modify and click the Action Menu.
 1. Click **Remove From List**.
-   You will also see an option to delete the contact, which deletes them from your contact database.
+   This option removes the contact from the list.
+To remove the contact completely, select **delete**.

 {% anchor h3 %}